Vanfarock/ArchitectureSite/README.md

 5) After installation, run `yarn start`

 # TODO
-1) Colocar imagem de introducao como plano de fundo (fazer com 3 imagens, sistema de slide)
-2) Adicionar tela de sobre, com descricao, historia e uma foto
-3) Na tela de Solicitar Orcamento, mana vai me passar exemplo
-4) Adicionar horario de funcionamento na aba de contatos
-5) Buscar avaliacoes do usuario no google (Bruna Balestieri Arquitetura e Interiores) 5.1) Adicionar aba de avaliacoes
-5.2) Chamar aba de Depoimentos
+1) Add introduction image as a background (slideshow with 3 images)
+2) Add an about screen, with company description and photo of the architect
+3) Finish **Solicitar Orcamento** screen
+4) Add bussines hours in contacts screen
+5) Integrate Google users review of the company
-6) Remove galeria
+6) Remove gallery

-Funcionalidades principais:
-1) Cadastro de projetos
+# Main funcionalities:
+1) Project registration
-    * Titulo
+	* Title
-    * Descricao
+	* Description
-    * Imagens e imagem principal
+	* All project images and main image
-2) Tela Sobre
+2) About screen
-    * Historia
+	* History
-    * Foto
+	* Architect photo
-3) Localizacao
+3) Location
-4) Contatos
+4) Contacts screen